ff34d/jupiter/README.md

 **Rules:** 📜

-- A plugin must always extend `BasePlugin`.
+- A plugin must always extend `PluginApi`.
 - A plugin is simply a **class with methods**, no separate function object is required.
 - In the future, plugins will receive access to the **Core API** in constructors or methods.